code-not-art/sketch/README.md

 ## The Sketch Interface (AKA. writing your sketch)

-> Note: For the moment this is prone to dramatic changes, we're in a bit of a trial and error stage with this.
-Use the file `art.tsx` as a template for a new sketch as it has all the relevant components and a simplistic but working example.

 <!-- interface Sketch {
   reset: (props: SketchProps) => void;
   init: (props: SketchProps) => void;